bilus/RadioHeadSpike/Readme.md

 The `deploy` script will automatically open the monitor after building but you can use the `monitor` script at any time:

 > ./monitor <serial port>

-On Windows use monitor.bat.
-Remember to have putty.exe downloaded to your project directory as monitor.bat uses putty.

 Example:

 > ./monitor /dev/cu.usbserial-A703L3MY

+or on Windows

+> monitor COM1

 **Important:** This will reset the device.

-**Note:** You can download putty.exe from http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
+**Note:** On Windows use monitor.bat.
+Remember to have putty.exe downloaded to your project directory as monitor.bat uses putty.
+You can download putty.exe from http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

-On Windows monitor.bat does not actually wok; use Putty instead.

 ## Changing CMakeLists.txt.
 Adding libraries.